CCPBioSim/BioSim-analysis-workshop/README.md

 ## Target audience

 This is a course aimed at beginners in biomolecular simulation.
-It is expected that students are already familiar with key concepts of molecular dynamics simulation theory, and have a basic working knowledge of Python and its core scientific packages (numpy, scipy, matplotlib).
+It is expected that students are already familiar with key concepts of molecular dynamics simulation theory, and have a basic working knowledge of [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/), Python (especially the [NumPy library](https://numpy.org/)), and the bash shell.

 ## Schedule